 When you look upon a Benin Bronze, you see a kingdom burnt to the ground in all its glory, an Oba dispossessed and exiled, a massive monument to architecture destroyed.

-When you look at the Gweagal Shield, you are looking upon England’s deep ignorance of other sacred cultures, fuelled by the arrogance that we are “civilized” and they are not, so we don’t need to know.
+When you look at the Gweagal Shield, you are looking upon England’s profound ignorance of other sacred cultures, fuelled by the arrogance that England is “civilized” and they are not, so England doesn’t need to know.

 When you look upon Hakananai’a, you are looking at a lost ancestor, thousands of miles away from home, dying to watch over their island.

-When you trace the lines of the Elgin Marbles, you’re met with the audacity of ego, imperial mindset and have to question why anyone would name marbles that weren’t theirs and aren’t from their country after themselves.
+When you trace the lines of the Elgin Marbles, you’re met with the audacity of ego, imperial mindset and have to question why anyone would name marbles after themselves that wasn’t theirs and aren’t from their country.

 These artifacts are astonishing.
 They give us a portal into new worlds.
 More than this, they give us a portal into the very ground we stand on.
 We were born on.
-An empire built on spoils from murder and a spiteful tendency to destroy any cultural, historical, or intellectual significance these spectacular civilizations gave us in art, science, maths, literature, and everything else.
-As long as they are on our soil, they stand as a testament to a psychosis that people still haven’t woken up from.
+The empire was built on spoils from murder and a spiteful tendency to destroy any cultural, historical, or intellectual significance these spectacular civilizations gave us in art, science, maths, literature, and everything else.
+As long as they are on stolen soil, they stand as a testament to a psychosis that people still haven’t woken up from.
 There is no reason they can not go home.
 There’s no reason they can not be toured collaboratively and respectfully with the countries that do own them.
-If the countries say no, we must accept this as an apparent tolerant and respectable country.
-It is the rightful respect and appreciation for other cultures and customs that we are told we have.
+If the countries say no, they must accept this as an apparent tolerant and respectable country.
+It is the rightful respect and appreciation for other cultures and customs that Britains tells itself it has for others.

-There has been much pain and devastation, all in the name of the Empire.
-If our institutions, hiding behind empty PR campaigns, marketing strategies of doing better, and we are listening, are what they say they are trying to be.
+There has been much pain and devastation, all in the name of the empire.
+If Britain’s institutions, hiding behind empty PR campaigns, marketing strategies of doing better – and we are listening – are what they say they are trying to be.
 Then listen.
 Hear them.